-He has all the tools (HubSpot Marketing PRO is in place), it's all configured correctly, the site design is clean, offers are relevant, CTAs are direct, and forms are not too onerous — but nothing is happening.
+He had all the tools (HubSpot Marketing PRO is in place), it was all configured correctly, the site design was clean, offers were relevant, CTAs were direct, and forms weren't not too onerous — but nothing was happening.

-To rub salt in the wound, the sales team is engaged and more than capable of picking up a conversation with a lead.
-Those leads just don't come.
+To rub salt in the wound, the sales team was engaged and more than capable of picking up a conversation with leads.
+Those leads just weren't coming.

 The answer is: you don't.
 At least not with a website offer aimed at a stranger.

 CTOs (in fact pretty much all of the c-suite) will start their search for help elsewhere.
 Once they've convinced themselves they don't know how to do something (and this may take a long time) they'll ask their team, their colleagues, their network, existing suppliers, maybe a new vendor — all way before they'll do a Google search and visit a website they've never heard of before and happily hand over their contact details.